Akmal-Faiz/spaceship-rental/README.md

 python3 run.py -h 0.0.0.0 -p 8080
 ```

+FastAPI provides a swagger UI for ease of testing.
+It will be available at `https://localhost:8080/docs`

 ## Docker
 A dockerfile is also available should you want to run this application in a container.
 ```